jTaylo99/kolumnextractor/README.md

 The goal of KolumnExtrActor (KEA) is to provide an easy to use interface to read different types of files by providing a filepath with optional columns and conditions for said columns.

+KEA will allow functionality to specify which of the columns in the file should be read in.
+It also allow the specification of the type and format of the data in each of these columns.
+For example, it could be a specified that a column is a Number, between 1 and 100.

+## Requirements

+Python 3.10 or above.
+Packages in requirements.txt

 ## Run Tests

 	py -m unittest -v